20 Easy Ways To Improve Your Health in 2020

 "Brief competitions playing non-serious games are increasingly a part of small group fitness programs," says says Jim Frith, certified personal trainer and author of End the Yo-Yo; the EAMAYW® System.
 "Fun and games build much greater enthusiasm for returning time and again to exercise.
 Heart rates and exertion levels tend to be higher during the games than at any other part of the workouts.
 Fun as a part of sustainable exercise strategies is definitely here to stay."

-The Remedy Rx: If you dread the gym, check out the group fitness classes — you may find that calisthenics have been replaced by dodgeball or skaterobics.
+The Rx: If you dread the gym, check out the group fitness classes — you may find that calisthenics have been replaced by dodgeball or skaterobics.
 Try one that incorporates games or just sounds fun.

 Eat More Fiber